-MYTH #4: Charter schools are a hotbed of corruption — it’s just a way for corporations to make money off the government.
+MYTH #4: They are a hotbed of corruption — it’s just a way for corporations to make money off the government.

 Aside from some headline-grabbing charges alleging fraud in Philly, a big embezzlement bust in Ohio, and other similar scandals across the country, charter schools by definition aren’t doing anything illegal.

-MYTH #5: Charter schools are impossible to get into.
+MYTH #5: They are impossible to get into.

-The bottom line: look into the charter schools in your area as yet another school option.
+The bottom line: look into the charters in your area as yet another school option.
 It’s impossible to know if there’s a charter school that’s right for your child until you go inside and see the school for yourself.